 For this shot, I put my camera on a tripod and set it to F14, ISO 100, and a 10-second exposure.
 I also set it to a 10-second timer and went and stood in the photo.
 You can see that my shirt, hair, and left hand moved a bit.
 I’ll blame a light breeze for the first two issues but admit I must’ve moved my hand.

-I love the glassy look of the water in this picture, and recommend this setting if you want to make the water look like mist in your photos in low-light situations (during daylight you’ll need a filter, but that’s another post subject entirely).
+I love the glassy look of the water in this picture, and recommend this setting if you want to make the water look like mist in your photos in low-light situations.

 If it’s blue hour